Light Barriers to Imports

 Organics Dashboard From Passport

-• Las Brisas SA led the organic segment in Argentina in 2021 with a value market share of 23.1%, followed by Maoar SRL with a share of 14.5%.
+• Las Brisas SA leads the organic segment in Argentina with a value share of 14.1% in 2023, followed by TerraSana Natuurvoeding BV with a value share of 7.9% and Nestlé SA with a share of 7.9%.

 Qualitative Analysis